Sujay267/Fraud-Transaction-Detection/README.md

 ## Project Overview

-This project is an advanced machine learning-based fraud transaction detection system developed using Python.
+This project is a machine learning-based fraud transaction detection system developed using Python.

 The system analyzes transaction datasets and predicts whether a transaction is fraudulent or legitimate using multiple machine learning algorithms.